Antevenio/oauth2-mdirector/README.md

 i.e. *POST*, *PUT*, *DELETE*... etc.

 ### 2. Wrapper client
-Here you can find an example of use of our wrapper client.
+The wrapper client offers a simplified way the API calls.
+It takes care of obtaining tokens and refreshing them where needed.
-Notice you just have to set parameters as an associative array.
+You just have to set parameters as an associative array, the client knows how to pass them depending on the specified method.

+Example of use:
 ```php
 $companyId = 'yourCompanyId';
 $secret = 'yourApiSecret';